+Prerequisites: Introduction to Culinary Arts, Both Culinary Arts I & II.

-Prerequisites: Culinary Arts II Grade Level: 12 Credits: 1 CTE Credit
+Credits: 1 CTE Credit (1 Period, Full Year)

 The Culinary Arts III, (Specialization) curriculum provides students with continuing opportunities to obtain comprehensive knowledge of the food service industry as well as to expand their technical skills in a food service specialty.
 Students explore careers and refine their skills in implementing safety and sanitation standards, applying nutritional principles, planning menus, using business and math skills, and selecting and maintaining food service equipment.
 Students will specialize in the following areas: Catering/Banquet and Quantity Food-Preparation Techniques.
 The ServSafe Food Allergens Course and Certification Test will be utilized during this course to expand student knowledge of today's challenges in the food service industry with the always changing dietary needs and requirements of customers.